l33d0hyun/l33d0hyun.github.io/_posts/2024-12-01-introduction-post.md

 ---
 layout: post
 title: "Welcome!"
-author: "l33d0hyun"
+author: "Dohyun Lee (@l33d0hyun)"
 ---

 # Introduction
 - This page posts analysis reports on Exploited N-Day vulnerabilities and articles on cyber threats.

 # Contact
-- We are gathering a lot of information.
-If you have any information to share, please see the email below! and If you would like to join me in this work, please contact me :)
+- We are gathering a wealth of information on cyber threats.
+If you have any information to share, please check the email below!
+And if you'd like to join this effort, feel free to contact me!
   - e-mail : `pwnable@korea.ac.kr`

+# We are looking for it!
+- Someone experienced in N-Day vulnerability analysis and skilled in information gathering